 Introducing new flavors to the menu, reintroducing old ones, using food trucks as a place to get customer feedback and serving up a healthy pinch of nostalgia are all factors shaping today’s menus.
-A panel discussion at this year’sin Dallas, TX, focused on traffic-driving trends.
+A panel discussion at this year’s MUFSO in Dallas, TX, focused on traffic-driving trends.

 The panel, moderated by Bret Thorn, senior food editor, Nation’s Restaurant News, featured Stan Frankenthaler, vice president, global product innovation & culinary for Dunkin’ Brands; RJ Melman, managing partner of HUB 51, SUB 51, Paris Club, Studio Paris, RPM Italian, M Street Kitchen and Stella Rossa Pizza Bar; and David Weber, founder and president of the NYC Food Truck Association (NYCFTA).